core-wg/oscore/draft-ietf-core-object-security.md

 Note that in this specification only algorithms that use nonces equal or greater than 7 bytes are supported.
 The nonce construction with S, ID_PIV, and PIV together with endpoint unique IDs and encryption keys makes it easy to verify that the nonces used with a specific key will be unique, see {{kn-uniqueness}}.

 If the Partial IV is not present in a response, the nonce from the request is used.
 For responses that are not notifications (i.e. when there is a single response to a request), the request and the response should typically use the same nonce to reduce message overhead.
-Both alternatives provide all the required security properties, see {{kn-uniqueness}} and {{replay-protection}}.
+Both alternatives provide all the required security properties, see Sections {{kn-uniqueness}}{: format="counter"} and {{replay-protection}}{: format="counter"}.
 The only non-Observe scenario where a Partial IV must be included in a response is when the server is unable to perform replay protection, see {{reboot-replay}}.
 For processing instructions see {{processing}}.

 ~~~~~~~~~~~
      <- nonce length minus 6 B -> <-- 5 bytes -->